Cassava plant (Manihot esculenta)

 shrub or mini tree which grows up to 4 metres high with thin hand-like

 leaves.
-It was introduced to Gambia by the Portuguese
+It was introduced to Gambia by the Portuguese between

-grown in Gambia and on average Gambians consumption levels is about
+and on average Gambians consumption levels is about 100kg per

-advice before attempting to make your own nyambe nyebe! (beans &
+before attempting to make your own nyambe nyebe! (beans &

 1. Bitter varieties with roots containing 0.02-0.03% prussic acid.

-and possibly even more, on soil conditions.
+also, and possibly even more, on soil conditions.
 Usually the

 Uses of Cassava:

+is not possible.
 The whole cassava plant (including root and aerial

 part) can be chopped and ensiled in simple pit silos for dry-season

 equipment is required both for harvest and preparation of the

 silage.
-The silage is fairly well balanced for
+The silage is fairly well balanced for ruminants.